tuftsceeo/Tufts_Create3_Examples/Telerobot_Example/REAME.md

 # Teleoperation & Teleprescence with the iRobot® Create® 3

 In this example, you will learn to control a Create® 3 robot with the keyboard on your laptop.
 Being able to control the robot from a distance makes it teleoperational.
-To make it have telepresence, design a phone stand that can attach to the Create® 3.
+To make it have telepresence, design a phone stand that can attach to the top of the Create® 3 robot.
 Facetime or Zoom into your phone so you can see the environment where you are driving the robot.
 This allows you to feel present as your robot navigates around.

 ## ROS2 Commands